Say Thanks

 A reoccurring theme of this blog is that I love to be able to use open standards and open source for storing and accessing my information – biggest example is of course IMAP for email, but I also use tools … Continue reading

-Tagged acal, android, caldav, calendering, carddav, cloud, contacts, davical, evolution, mozilla sync, open standards, server
+Tagged acal, android, caldav, calendering, carddav, cloud, contacts, davical, evolution, geek, mozilla sync, open source, open standards, server

 Grand Theft Auto